nbros652/flash-router-firmware-directly-to-chip/README.md

  * Copy both script files (argParser.sh and flash-router_spi.sh) into an empty folder, ensuring both are set executable.
  * Add a custom firmware to this same folder
  * Attach your flash programmer (script tested with a ch341a_spi) to your computer
- * Connect your SOIC8 SOP8 flash clip to the flash chip on your router
+ * Connect your SOIC8 SOP8 flash clip to the flash chip on your router's motherboard
  * Search online to find out what the offset is of the firmware in flash memory for your router (the TL-WR703N, which this was used for, has an offset of 131072 (0x20000) bytes)

 Performing the flash:
 ------------
+Go online and search around to find out what the offset of the firmware in your router's flash chip is!
+You're going to need this so that the script know where to place your firmware in the router's flash memory.

 Open a shell inside your folder and run
 `./flash-router_spi.sh -p YOUR-PROGRAMMER -f YOUR-FIRMWARE -o OFFSET-OF-FIRMWARE-IN-MEMORY` If you don't specify the programmer, the script will assume you're using a ch341a_spi programmer.
 To get a list of all supported programmers, run `man flashrom`